CadeBrown/cadebrown.github.io/_posts/2020-10-23-kata-3-ckc-exprs.md

 ex.kata:1:2: error: expected ')' to end function call started here f(;
 ```
-Let's add a finishing touch: `AST::getcontext()` should return another line, which adds `^` and `~` detailing the token that caused the error, for example the output should read:
+Let's add a finishing touch: `Token::getcontext()` should return another line, which adds `^` and `~` detailing the token that caused the error, for example the output should read:

 ```
 $ make && ./ckc ex.kata